rust-console/gba/book/src/ch2/the_key_input_register.md

 then apply those to the snake's current position to make it move around the screen.

-With that I think we're all done with user input for now.
+With that, I think we're all done with user input for now.
 There's some other things to eventually know about like key interrupts that you can set and stuff, but we'll cover that later on because it's not necessary right now.